Controlling the false discovery rate via knockoffs: Experiment on real data: HIV drug resistance

 To evaluate the results, we compare the selected mutations with existing treatment-selected mutation (TSM) panels \cite{rhee2005hiv}; since this is a real data experiment, the ground truth is unknown, but these panels provide a good approximation that we can use to assess the methods.
-For each drug class (PIs, NRTIs, NNRTIs), Rhee et al \cite{rhee2005hiv} create panels of mutations that are present at significantly higher frequency (after correcting for multiple comparisons) in virus samples from individuals who have been treated with that class of drug, as compared to individuals that have never received that class of drug.
-Therefore the data we use for model selection (based on lab-tested drug resistance) and the mutation panels used to validate our results (based on association with patient treatment history)\footnote{ The reported treatment-selected mutations in \cite{rhee2005hiv} also include several mutations that did not pass the significance threshold after correcting for multiple comparisons, but were located at protease or RT positions known to be associated with drug resistance based on in vitro testing.
-We removed these positions from the lists before comparing to our results, so that we are validating our results with a list created only based on association with patient treatment history. } come from different types of studies, and we aim to see replicability; that is, we will evaluate our model selection results based on how many of the mutations identified by our analysis appear also in the TSM lists.
-It is known that multiple mutations at the same protease or RT position can often be associated with related drug-resistance outcomes. .
+For each drug class (PIs, NRTIs, NNRTIs), Rhee et al. \cite{rhee2005hiv} create panels of mutations that are present at significantly higher frequency (after correcting for multiple comparisons) in virus samples from individuals who have been treated with that class of drug, as compared to individuals that have never received that class of drug.
+Therefore the data we use for model selection (based on lab-tested drug resistance) and the mutation panels used to validate our results (based on association with patient treatment history) come from different types of studies, and we aim to see replicability; that is, we will evaluate our model selection results based on how many of the mutations identified by our analysis appear also in the TSM lists.
+It is known that multiple mutations at the same protease or RT position can often be associated with related drug-resistance outcomes.
 Since the TSM lists are an approximation of the ground truth, we will compare only the positions of the mutations selected, with the positions of mutations on the TSM lists.